arnabdey73/resume/Arnab-Dey-Cloud-Engineer-Azure.md

 ## **Professional Summary**

-Cloud & DevOps Engineer with 8+ years of experience (15+ years in IT) in **Azure**, AWS, and OpenStack, including hands-on work in **cloud governance, landing zones, IAM, platform automation, and infrastructure standardization**.
-Experienced in translating platform and business requirements into scalable Azure solutions using **Terraform, Azure DevOps, and policy-driven infrastructure**.
+Cloud & DevOps Engineer with 15+ years of overall IT experience, including 9+ years focused on Cloud and DevOps with a strong emphasis on Azure, as well as experience in AWS and OpenStack.
+Hands-on expertise in Azure governance, landing zones, IAM, platform automation, and infrastructure standardization.
+Experienced in translating platform and business requirements into scalable Azure solutions using Terraform, Azure DevOps, and policy-driven infrastructure.
 Strong background in cloud transformation, stakeholder collaboration, and building reliable, governed platforms in consultancy and enterprise environments.

 <br>